 With over 1 billion monthly active users worldwide, Instagram is one of the most popular social networking services.
-More and more features and tools on the site make it so easy to promote a product or service.
+More and more features and social media tools on the site make it so easy to promote a product or service.
 How to use Instagram for business is a necessary skill.

 The best part?
 The social service is free and saves businesses thousands of dollars in advertising.
 A little over one year ago Instagram allowed businesses to create specialized profiles.
 Knowing that this could be a great way to promote a company, IG changed its API.